 The tiny subheadings (aka internal links) that are shown below a website’s main URL in Google's organic search results are called Sitelinks.
 These links serve as shortcuts to the most important pages of your site; they help prospective visitors easily find the information they need and navigate your site in a timely manner.
 Higher link visibility, which leads to more trafficDecrease in bounce rates, since users can zero in on specific pagesPush competitor sites further down the page While other results are shifted below, each of your sitelinks showcases more meta description text (about 48 characters of bonus advertising!).
 Ask Google to re-crawl your URLs - Search Console Help.
-If you’ve recently made changes to a URL on your site, you can update your web page in Google Search with the Submit to Index function of the Fetch as Google tool.
+A sitemap is an important way for Google to discover URLs on your site.

 A sitemap can also include additional metadata about alternate language versions and video-, image-, or news-specific pages.
 Learn how to create a sitemap.
 If you have not changed your sitemap since the last time Google crawled it, resubmitting the sitemap won't have any additional benefit.
 If you have updated pages in the sitemap, mark them with <lastmod>.
 Here are the different ways that you can alert Google about your sitemap: Submit a sitemap using the sitemaps report.

 Search Console.
 Getting New Websites to Rank.
 New websites have difficulty ranking for popular, high-volume keywords for two primary reasons: Getting your new site to rank will take time, ew websites don’t have much “authority”.